GreenLemonProtocol/ink/README.md

 If you want to anonymize one of your transactions, you have to deposit a small amount of DOT on the Green Lemon Protocol contract (ex.: 1 DOT).
 After a little while, you can transfer this 1 DOT to the account of relayer service with a different account and submit a transaction to the third contract.
 The trick is that nobody can create a link between the depositor account and the transferer account.
 If hundreds of accounts deposit 1 DOT on one side and the other hundreds of accounts transfer 1 DOT on the other side, then nobody will be able to follow the path where the transaction moves.

-The technical challenge is that smart contract transactions are also public like any other transaction on the Polkadot network.
+One of the technical challenges is that smart contract transactions are also public like any other transaction on the Polkadot network.
 This is the point where zero-knowledge proof will be relevant.
 For more details about zero-knowledge proof, please [click me](https://betterprogramming.pub/understanding-zero-knowledge-proofs-through-the-source-code-of-tornado-cash-41d335c5475f).

+Another technical challenge is how to encrypt asset owners.
+This is the point where DKSAP will be relevant.
+For more details about dual-key stealth address protocol, please [click me](https://github.com/GreenLemonProtocol/dksap-polkadot).

 ### Work flow